-What to do if Abuse is disclosed
+What to do if Abuse is Disclosed

-WS is committed to ensuring that it meets its responsibilities in respect of child protection by treating any allegation seriously and sensitively.
+The setting is committed to ensuring that it meets its responsibilities in respect of child protection by treating any allegation seriously and sensitively.

-- Stay calm; - Listen to what the child / young person is actually saying; - Reassure them that they have done the right thing by telling you; - Ask Open questions, e.g. Can you tell me why you are upset?
+- Stay calm; - Listen to what the child / young person is saying. - Reassure them that they have done the right thing by telling you. - Ask Open questions, e.g.: Can you tell me why you are upset?
 Can you tell me what is frightening you?
 Can you tell me why you don't want to go home today?
-Open questions enable you to gain information and clarification; - Don't ask leading questions.
-This could lead a child to say something or agree with you wrongly.
-A closed question is: Are you afraid to go home because your Mum will hit you?; - Do not ask the child / young person to repeat what they have told you, for another worker or committee member.
-If the matter is to be investigated further, this will be done by trained professionals; - Do not promise the child that this information can be kept secret, as subsequent disclosure could then lead to the child feeling betrayed; - If appropriate, explain to the child who you are going to tell and why.
-If the child asks what might happen next, it is ok to say that you don't know, but that you can be there to support them if they want; - Make a note of any conversations with the child, trying to make these as detailed as possible, including when and where the conversations took place.
-Use a body map or draw a diagram, if appropriate, to show the position of any bruises or marks the child or young person shows you, trying to indicate the size, shape and colour; - Record this as soon as possible on the setting's Disclosure Form and use the actual words used by the child; - Keep all records factual.
-Be aware of not making assumptions or interpretations of what the child / young person is telling you.
-Store all records securely; - Discuss your concerns with your Line manager in the first instance including concerns and disclosure that involves a member of staff. - If concerns are ongoing your line manager will seek advice from the DLS.
-If appropriate, the parents / carers will be informed that the DSL is going to report your suspicions / concerns.
-This might not always be possible and should not put the child or yourself at risk.
-When a DSL reports an incident, the First Response/duty officer will ask whether the parent / carer has been informed.
-If they haven't, FR will want to know the reasons why; - The DSL must report the disclosure to the appropriate agency.
-In most cases this will be First Response, who will triage the call (see Appendix A).
-You can contact First Response by phone or
+Open questions enable you to gain information and clarification. - Don't ask leading questions.
+This could lead a child/young person to say something or agree with you wrongly.
+A closed question is: Are you afraid to go home because your Mum will hit you? - Do not ask the child / young person to repeat what they have told you, for another worker or committee member.
+If the matter is to be investigated further, this will be done by trained professionals. - Do not promise the child/young person that this information can be kept secret, as subsequent disclosure could then lead to the child/young person feeling betrayed. - If appropriate, explain to the child/young person who you are going to tell and why.
+If the child/young person asks what might happen next, it is ok to say that you don't know, but that you can be there to support them if they want. - Make a note of any conversations with the child/young person, trying to make these as detailed as possible, including when and where the conversations took place.
+Use a body map or draw a diagram, if appropriate, to show the position of any bruises or marks the child or young person shows you, trying to indicate the size, shape, and colour. - Record this as soon as possible on the setting's Disclosure Form and use the actual words used by the child/young person.